fernaldr/CSCI3700/HW3/README.md

 ```

 Download and unzip the code from GitHub
+Move the folder to the home directory,
+Alternatively you need to use the folder's location when running commands
+[parent folder]/CSCI3700/HW3/main.py

 Run requirements.txt:
 ```
 pip3 install -r CSCI3700/HW3/requirements.txt
 ```

+##### Server Testing
 Start the server:
 ```
 python3 CSCI3700/HW3/main.py